Joachim-Samonez/Joachim-Samonez/README.md

 ### Hi there 👋

-My name is Joachim S. Samoñez and I'm a graduating Information Technology from Cavite State University - Silang Campus.
+My name is Joachim S. Samoñez and I'm a graduating Information Technology student from Cavite State University - Silang Campus.
 Here's some info about me!

 ⚡ Work Experience:

-• Software Engineer intern at You_Source.
+• Software Engineer Intern at You_Source.

 🌱 Currently Learning:

 • Angular

 • ASP.NET Core

 <!--